nidhaloff/igel/docs/README.rst

     """

-Use *igel* from within python (instead of terminal)
+Use *igel* from within Python (instead of terminal)
 ###########################################

-- Alternatively, you can also invoke *igel* using code if you want to:
+- Alternatively, you can also invoke *igel* in a Python codebase by importing it as a library.
+  You can then use the ``Igel`` class within your code.
+  This is useful if you want to use *igel* in a Python script or Conda/Jupyter notebook.

 ..  code-block:: python